Page Turners Book Club

 Our book club explores both fiction and non-fiction that grapples with population-related issues such as demography, climate change, health and human rights, and sustainable development.
 One memorable gathering even had us immersed in a sci-fi novel!
 You can check out the “Past Meetings” section below for a comprehensive list of the books we’ve discussed at previous meetings.

 Participants will need to procure each book.
 We encourage book club participants to find the books at their local library or locally-owned bookstore.
-However, if that’s not possible or convenient, all books are available on Amazon or Audible for audio listening.
+However, if that’s not possible or convenient, all books are available to order online and may be available on Audible for audio listening.

 You do not have to finish the book to participate.
 We still encourage you to call in and share your thoughts on the portions of the book you did read, or just to listen in– the choice is up to you!